tastywheat/ezv/README.md

 - the object you want to validate

 `validatorsObject`
-- the validators to apply to the `sourceObject`
 - each property should match an associated field on the `sourceObject`, and provide an array value of `[validator options]`